All Episodes

 At the same time, a compulsory labeling system will be drawn up to identify the best and the worst devices.

-The moves which follow last week's withdrawal of the 100 watt incandescent light bulb are part of a drive to slow the rapid growth of electricity consumption in homes by phasing out wasteful devices and introducing more efficient ones.
+The moves which follow last week's withdrawal of the 100-watt incandescent light bulb are part of a drive to slow the rapid growth of electricity consumption in homes by phasing out wasteful devices and introducing more efficient ones.

-We're gonna go back to that.
+We're going to go back to that.

-Plasma TVs leading to climate change in the midst of a freezing winter cycle.
+Can you believe the absurdity of Google search leading to climate change, plasma TVs leading to climate change in the midst of a freezing winter cycle?

-Pravda over the weekend.
+Provda over the weekend.

 Did you see this?

-Pravda, a huge story from a noted scientist about how we are on the verge of an ice age, a huge ice age.
+A huge story from a noted scientist about how we are on the verge of an ice age, a huge ice age.

 And that if this guy's right, now these predictions are all over the ballpark, but if this guy's right, there are areas of the northern hemisphere which in a few years will be uninhabitable in Germany.